shabaj-ahmed/shabaj-ahmed/README.md

 -->

 🌱 **About Me** <br />
-I'm a PhD student exploring the field of human-robot interaction.
-My background includes time in automotive engineering and a stint in tech startups, but now I'm back in academia.
-I've always been drawn to how technology can solve practical problems and make a difference.
-While I've gathered a range of experiences, I see myself as a lifelong learner, constantly curious and open to new challenges.
+I’m a PhD student researching human-robot interaction.
+I aim to understand how robots can help us form healthy habits and improve our long-term health and well-being.
+My background includes time in the automotive industry and a stint in tech startups, but now I’m back in academia.
+I’ve always been drawn to how technology can solve practical problems and make a difference.
+While I’ve gathered a range of experiences, I see myself as a lifelong learner, constantly curious and open to new challenges.

 🧩 **My Approach** <br />
-For me, it's all about addressing challenges with a sense of humility and a focus on blending technical expertise with user-centric design.
-Efficiency is key, but the real reward lies in how these solutions positively impact everyday life.
-This grounded approach guides me through various disciplines, always with the priority of understanding and enhancing the way technology interfaces with people. <br />
+It’s all about addressing challenges with humility and a focus on blending technical expertise with user-centric design.
+Although efficiency is important, the real reward lies in pursuing solutions that positively impact everyday life.
+This approach has led me to explore various technical disciplines, but always with a focus on understanding and enhancing the way technology interfaces with people. <br />

 🛠 **Skills and Expertise** <br />
 **Cross-Disciplinary Knowledge**: Mechanical engineering, electronics and software development <br />
-**Team Collaboration**: Although I have diverse knowledge and experiences, the projects I enjoyed the most involve collaborating with diverse teams. <br />
+**Team Collaboration**: Although I am self-motivated to pursue projects that will add value, the projects I enjoyed the most involve collaborating with diverse teams. <br />
 **Adaptable Learner**: Continuously exploring new technologies and approaches, applying them pragmatically to solve the appropriate problems <br />

 ⚙️ **Current Work and Skills** <br />
-**Current PhD project**: Currently gathering user requirements for a socially assistive robot coach <br />
+**Current PhD project**: I am working on the final study to complete my PhD.
+This project involves deploying a robot in the wild for multiple weeks to investigate if it can help someone form a healthy habit. <br />
-**Programming Languages**: Currently using Python to develop interactive robot behaviour <br />
+**Programming Languages**: Currently using Python to develop interactive robot behaviour and flutter to maintain a mobile exercise journaling app<br />
-**Web Development**: I am learning Next.js to learn how to build scalable and maintainable websites. <br />
+**Web Development**: I am also exploring web development frameworks like Next.js to learn how to build scalable and maintainable websites. <br />

 💼 **Professional Highlights** <br />
 **PhD Research at Bristol University**: Advancing the field of human-robot interaction. <br />
-**Co-founder at 3D Farms**: Pioneering in automated nutrient control systems. <br />
+**Co-founder at 3D Farms**: Led the development of an automated aeroponics warehouse. <br />
-**ADAS System Architect at Jaguar Land Rover**: Focusing on enhancing driver safety through technology. <br />
+**ADAS System Architect at Jaguar Land Rover**: Managed and coordinated autonomous driving signals between ECUs <br />

 📚 **Education** <br />
 **PhD in Human-Robot Interaction** - Bristol University (Ongoing) <br />
-**MEng in Mechanical Engineering** - Cardiff University <br />
+**MEng in Mechanical Engineering** - Cardiff University, Graduated with a First class honours<br />

 🏆 **Key Projects and Achievements** <br />
 **BrisHacks Hackathon 2024 Winner**: To tackle childhood obesity, we created a video game that requires players to engage in physical activities to control the character on screen. <br />